dhoyle/splicedocs-jekyll/pages/OnPrem/Info/OnpremReleaseNotes.md

 permalink: onprem_info_release.html
 folder: OnPrem/Info
 ---
-# Release Notes for Splice Machine On-Premise Database v2.6 (August 1, 2017)
+# Release Notes for Splice Machine On-Premise Database v2.6.1 (September 19, 2017)

 {% include splice_snippets/onpremonlytopic.html %}

-Welcome to 2.6 release of Splice Machine!
+Welcome to 2.6.1 release of Splice Machine!
 The product is available to build from open source (see <https://github.com/splicemachine/spliceengine>), as well as prebuilt packages for use on a cluster or cloud.

 This topic contains the following sections: